babbleberry/rpi4-osdev/part15-tcpip-webserver/README.md

 This tells the TCP/IP library who we are, so we're all on the same page!

-Finally, and aside from a little cleanup (eg. moving the HAL timer functions to _io.c_ with the commensurate changes to _io.h_), the major change is the new `serve()` function:
+Finally, and aside from a little cleanup (eg. moving the HAL/system timer functions to _lib/io.c_ with the commensurate changes to _include/io.h_), the major change is the new `serve()` function:

 ```c
 void serve(void)